Why Does Your Body Feel Weaker in Your 20s?

 Body Pain in Your 20s

-Our stress levels increase because of our jobs, weakening our immune system in turn.
+Our jobs increase our stress levels, weakening our immune systems.
 This could lead to muscle stiffness and affect the body’s response to inflammation and infection.

 We twenty-somethings tend to enjoy coffee more than healthy drinks.
-If you drink more coffee than water every day, you’d get tired faster and feel as if your body is too heavy.
+If you drink more coffee than water every day, you’ll get tired faster and feel as if your body is too heavy.

 Unfortunately, lack of sleep in your 20s no longer feels the same as in your teens.
 Teens can quickly recover the rest they’ve lost, as they have more free time.
 Adults, on the other hand, are plagued with responsibilities every day.